Holiday Party: Shop of the Open Heart

 There will then be plenty of time for Q&A and discussion.
 Bring your questions!

 Do you want to lead New Economy projects while advancing your professional career?
 Become a Community Leaders Fellow!

 Fellows lead JP NET projects in exchange for coaching to achieve their life goals.
 The fellowship unfolds in 4-month cycles.
-Next cycle opens up at the end of June 2014.
+Next cycle opens up in October 2014.

-To learn more about the Community Leaders Fellowshipcome to our Info Session:
+To learn more about the Community Leaders Fellowship come to our Info Sessions:

 Hope you apply,